Team Members

 What we refer to as ‘the Committee’ is in fact a board of trustees (for the purposes of charity law) and a board of directors (for the purposes of company law).
 The Committee has twelve members at any one time, who by law are jointly and equally ‘responsible for the general control and proper administration of the Team’.

-The Committee meets every month.
-The meetings are open to all, and you are very welcome to attend to see how they are run.
+The Committee meets every month. but this may change in the future.
+The meetings are open to all, and you are very welcome to attend in person or on Zoom, to see how they are run.

 The Committee’s structure is set out in the Team’s Rules & Procedures.
 Its twelve members comprises the six officers listed below (each of whom have specific responsibilities), the Team Leader (by virtue of his/her position), and five 'ordinary members'.